Senophyx/arithmos-cipher/cli.md

 <br>

 ## Option
+Commands option

 > encrypt `[text]` `[option]` `[option args]`

 **Option :**
-- `--ignore`/`-i` | letters that will not be encrypted by the algorithm. if you don't want to encrypt more than 1 letter or sentence, add `--ignore`/`-g` again as before.
+- `--ignore`/`-i` | letters that will not be encrypted by the algorithm. if you don't want to encrypt more than 1 letter or sentence, add `--ignore`/`-g` again as before. | Required = `False`.

 **Example :**
 ```